West Pasco Historical Society, Inc. Museum and Library

 Email : firstname.lastname@example.org

 Special times can be arranged for tours by school classes or other groups.
-Our regular hours are Fridays from 1 p.m. to 4 p.m. and Saturdays from 1 to 4 p.m.
-(We expect to change our hours in July 2017 to 1 p.m. to 4 p.m. on Saturdays and Sundays.)
+Our regular hours are Saturdays from 1 p.m. to 4 p.m. and Sundays from 1 to 4 p.m.

 In 1971 a letter to the editor appeared in the New Port Richey Press in which Janet Lewis, librarian of the New Port Richey Library, recommended that a local historical society should be formed.
 The suggestion had been made to her by Roscoe Henderson (1906-1998), a lifelong resident of western Pasco County.
 In 1973, the West Pasco Historical Society was formed.
 Julie Obenreder was the first President.
 In 1974-1975 the society published West Pasco’s Heritage.
 In 1981, Alex Acey donated to the WPHS the building which became our museum and library.